Idaho Pest Library

 DangerousEratigena agrestis

-Hobo spiders are medium-sized brown spiders measuring 10-14mm.
-They have a distinctive chevron (V-shaped) pattern on the...
+Hobo spiders are medium-sized brown spiders, about 10-14mm in the body.
+The giveaway is a chevron (V-shaped) pattern on ...

 Wolf Spider